Dogs Trust Logo Worldwide Logo

-But coexistence is possible, and by focusing on this region, we aim to achieve healthy, stable and managed dog populations, which live in communities with collective knowledge about animal welfare, while having access to professionals for assistance.
+But coexistence is possible, and we aim to achieve healthy, stable and managed dog populations, living in communities with collective knowledge about animal welfare, and having access to professionals for assistance.

 Limited veterinary services

-Companion animal veterinary care and surgical skills development has historically lacked in the region’s veterinary training, culminating in a shortage in the number of high-quality veterinary services needed to allow for sufficient humane management of owned and unowned dogs.
-Owners are also less likely to be encouraged by private vets to spay and neuter their pets, with cost also being a main barrier.
+Companion animal veterinary care and surgical skills development has historically been lacking in the region’s veterinary training.
+This has resulted in a shortage of high-quality veterinary resource needed for the humane management of owned and unowned dogs and an unwillingness of owners to commit their pets to private vets for neutering, with cost also being a barrier.

 High rates of Rabies